 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
 The highest marginal individual income tax rate is currently 37%.
 However, the maximum tax rate on long-term capital gain applicable to U.S. holders taxed at individual rates is 20%.
 The maximum tax rate on long-term capital gain from the sale or exchange of "Section 1250 property," or depreciable real property, is 25% computed on the lesser of the total amount of the gain or the accumulated Section 1250 depreciation.
 In addition, capital gains recognized by certain individuals, trusts and estates whose income exceeds certain thresholds are subject to a 3.8% Medicare tax.
-With respect to distributions that the Company designates as capital gain dividends and any retained capital gain that it is deemed to distribute, the Company generally may designate whether such a distribution is taxable to its U.S. holders taxed at individual rates at a 20% or 25% rate.
+With respect to distributions that the Company designate as capital gain dividends and any retained capital gain that it is deemed to distribute, the Company generally may designate whether such a distribution is taxable to its U.S. holders taxed at individual rates at a 20% or 25% rate.
 Thus, the tax rate differential between capital gain and ordinary income for those taxpayers may be significant.
-In addition, the characterization of income as capital gain or ordinary income only up to a maximum annual amount of \$3,000.
+In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
+A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
 A non-corporate taxpayer may carry forward unused capital losses indefinitely.
 A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates.
-A corporate taxpayer may deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
+A corporate taxpayer may deduct capital gain at ordinary corporate rates.
+A corporate taxpayer may deduct capital losses being carried back three years and forward five years.